 Woman battling with COVID-19 for months goes home from Omaha rehab hospital

 OMAHA, Neb.
-(WOWT) - A patient who has been battling COVID-19 for months finally gets to go home today.
+(WOWT) - A patient who has been battling COVID-19 for months finally went home Friday.

 The applause and cheers are well deserved for Sarah Drummond as she walks out of the Madonna Rehabilitation Hospital in Omaha.